CO2 Emissions Reduction

 Energy management in Japan

-- *1 Also called the Act on the Rational Use of Energy
+- *1 Also called the Act on Rationalizing Energy Use and Shifting to Non-Fossil Energy

 Enhancing the energy efficiency of production equipment

-Below are examples of the initiatives that we implemented in FY2021 to enhance energy efficiency.
+Below are examples of the initiatives that were implemented in FY2023 to enhance energy efficiency.

-Blommer Chocolate Company (U.S.) uses renewable energy as required by state laws in Pennsylvania, Illinois, and California, where it has production sites, and also now purchases Renewable Energy Certificates (RECs).
+Blommer Chocolate Company (U.S.) partly uses renewable energy as required by state laws in Pennsylvania, Illinois, and California, where it has production sites, and also purchases Renewable Energy Certificates (RECs).

-By the end of FY2021, renewable energy use has accounted for a 3.8% reduction of our CO2 emissions (15,936 t-CO2 equivalent).
+By the end of FY2023, the share of renewable energy use in our CO2 emissions assumed as equivalent fossil fuel sources was 7% of our total Scope 1 and 2 CO2 emissions (25,240 t-CO2 equivalent).
 We will continue efforts to increase our renewable energy use.